 At VCFA, our top priority is always our community of artists and learners.
 We are committed to stewarding your investment to have the greatest impact on student success through support for scholarships, academic programs, lifelong engagement, and art and social justice initiatives.

 Gifts to the The VCFA Annual Fund are a powerful way to help sustain Vermont College of Fine Arts for the future, providing vital support to the ongoing operations of the college and addressing the highest needs of our institution.
 Contributions to the annual fund directly support academic program operations, outstanding faculty, financial aid for students, care and maintenance of our historic campus, and the resources and technology needed to deliver our unique and innovative educational experience.

 The Fund supports the current fiscal year which runs July 1 to June 30.

-The Artists Development Fund grew from our commitment to embracing emerging artists and inspiring them to transform their work and their career.
-Through this annually growing investment fund, our goal is to raise millions in support of scholarships that benefit students in all nine of our graduate programs.
+The Artists Development Fund grew from VCFA’s commitment to embracing emerging artists and inspiring them to transform their work and their career.
+Through this annually growing investment fund, our goal is to raise millions in support of scholarships that benefit a diverse range of students in all six of our graduate programs.